-Because we expect to continue significantly increasing our investments in software application and development, we enter into various contracts and agreements to increase our availability of capital.
-Cash that is received through these obligations is used to meet both short and long-term liquidity requirements as discussed above.
+Because we expect to continue significantly increasing our investments in software application and development, we enter into various contracts and agreements to increase our funding resources.
+Cash that is received through these obligations is used to meet both short- and long-term liquidity requirements as discussed above.
 These requirements generally include funding for the research and development of software, the development of applications that enable voice interaction, marketing programs and personnel-related costs.
 The primary types of obligations into which we enter include contractual obligations, operating and finance lease obligations and a diversified spread of debt instruments.
-See Note 7 and Note 14 to our unaudited condensed consolidated financial statements for the three and six month periods ended June 30, 2022 and Note 6 and Note 13 to our audited consolidated financial statements included in this prospectus for more information.
+See Note 6 and Note 13 to our audited consolidated financial statements included within our proxy statement/prospectus/consent solicitation for more information.